mingjiezhao/mingjiezhao.github.io/_posts/2020-04-22-COVID19-Mobility-Map.md

 *keywords*: parks
 ![img2](https://github.com/mingjiezhao/mingjiezhao.github.io/blob/master/img/posts_imgs/COVID-19/cherry_blossom.jpg?raw=true){: .center-block :}

 After living NC for almost 2 years, I found myself really like this state for a number of reasons.
 Although the state-wide "stay at home" order was issued late in March, NC residents had been taking actions since mid-March, represented by the deep drop of mobility of retail, workplaces and transit stations.
 Similar to WA residents, people still visit the parks a lot during this time, and the mobility changes are around +40% to +60% from Mar.
 8th to Mar.
 27th.
-The beautiful Duke garden is famous for the cherry blossom in springtime (pic below), and this year it barely got any visitors.
+The beautiful Duke garden is famous for the cherry blossom in springtime (pic above), and this year it barely got any visitors.

 *Image references:*

 https://patch.com/new-york/new-york-city/new-yorks-stay-home-order-goes-effect
 https://www.washingtonpost.com/wp-apps/imrs.php?src=https://arc-anglerfish-washpost-prod-washpost.s3.amazonaws.com/public/66K4GPTJUII6VMMZHKLZTRKFCI.jpg
 https://pbs.twimg.com/media/EThMd2fXsAMyIop?format=jpg&name=small